dcruceanu/symfony-trainer-certification/README.md

  4. Give an exemple where you can take the bundle alias.
     - It is used in DI/Configuration.php - is the alias for the DI.
 In this case, we don't need configurable parameters so we dont build a special structure.

     !
-If you need to put some config parameters and extract them in your code you should build a service, and in the Extension class get its definition and put in a property of that service the value of the needed parameter (More info here: https://stackoverflow.com/questions/4821692/how-do-i-read-configuration-settings-from-symfony2-config-yml)
+If you need to have some config parameters (from config.yml) in your code (controller, service etc) you should build a service and in the Extension class get its definition and put in a property of that service the value of the needed parameter (More info here: https://stackoverflow.com/questions/4821692/how-do-i-read-configuration-settings-from-symfony2-config-yml)
-    This case is for the config parameters which need to be configurable (especially for the bundles who are using you bundle as a third party).
+    This case is for the config parameters which needs to be configurable (especially for the bundles who are using your bundle as a third party).
 If not, the parameter could be part of parameters.yml.
  5. Add some logs in your bundle and check them.
     - Used Monolog to print some info (I found the logs in var/logs/dev.log)
  6. Play with the routing and see what happens if you change the prefix.